rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

     /usr/share/doc/wget/NEWS
     ```

-12. Let us view the contents of the `/usr/share/doc/wget/AUTHORS` file that is listed as part of the `wget` package.
+12. Let us view the contents of the `/usr/share/doc/wget/AUTHORS` file listed as part of the `wget` package.
 We will use the `cat` command.
 Type:

     ```
     $ cat /usr/share/doc/wget/AUTHORS